Available 24h

 Description

-Decorated base against the backdrop of Berrettino from 1700, that is, grey-blue enamel, which during bathing is covered with biscuit, or baked clay, from which an object intended for enameling is formed, in a specific class of majolica from around 1525.
-It was primarily used by the Faenza factories, but also by Casteldurante; unknown majolica from Urbino, it is also widely used in Venice, where it characterizes a decorative genre, small summaries called foglie, in two shades of blue with reflections of tin white applied to the body.
+Decorated base against the backdrop of Berrettino from 1700, which features a grey-blue enamel covered with biscuit during firing—biscuit being a fired clay used to shape objects intended for enameling, typical of a specific class of majolica from around 1525.
+It was primarily used by Faenza factories, but also by Casteldurante; unknown majolica from Urbino is also widely used in Venice, where it characterizes a decorative style, with small summaries called foglie, in two shades of blue with white tin reflections applied to the body.

-The central part of the facade depicts a ruined tower against a mountain landscape; the outermost, circular part is decorated with brown paint in an oil suspension, which gives a particularly pleasing effect.
-In good condition, apart from a small chip on the edge.
+The central part of the facade depicts a ruined tower against a mountainous landscape; the outermost, circular part is decorated with brown paint in an oil suspension, creating a particularly pleasing effect.
+It is in good condition, aside from a small chip on the edge.
 Central Italy, 1700.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that have a defined character and soul.
-It’s a nod to history, creation, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its own distinctive features.

-Beautiful Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-Everything stems from Napoleon’s reign, which imposed a resemblance and references to Roman and Greek ornamentation.
+Beautiful Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
+It features significant influences from Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese barocco – which translates to irregularly developed pearl.
-These were highly representative pieces designed to literally shimmer with splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Baroque, derived from the Portuguese word barocco—meaning an irregularly developed pearl—was characterized by highly ornate furniture designed to exude splendor and play a significant role in luxury.
+Selectively used materials emphasized the grandeur of these pieces.

-Today, we can observe how much influence the Baroque style had on modern classical furniture, which is designed with a strong resemblance to the past era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance style was quite heavy and bulky.
-Brown stains, cornices, sturdy plinths, and bas-reliefs were used.
-These products were quite distinctive but also opened new possibilities, such as the construction of sideboards or broadly defined chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports or legs often took animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a major mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads – these are common features in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
+Lion paws, eagle heads—these are common features in Renaissance style furniture.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
-This is especially important when searching for a luxurious antique suitable for your interior.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details